jcolag/silver-bat-01-seeking-refuge/text/00-titles.md

 The aforementioned themes, however, are entirely intentional.

 Please note that the opinions stated and implied by the characters don't necessarily reflect my own.
-Some are very close.
+Some are quite close.
 Some are convenient to the story.
 Yelling at me, because you disagree with a fictional person, isn't smart.
 Don't be that guy.

 Several characters, organizations, and events are drawn from content made available for use under appropriate Free Culture licenses.
 Please see the *Credits* section at the end for details on their origins and licensing arrangements.